-On most safaris we’ve been on there’s been a stop for bush coffee halfway between your morning game drive.
-This gives you a chance to get out of the game viewer, stretch your legs, and wake up with some fresh coffee and chatter.
-Ask your safari guide to bring some Amarula so you can enjoy a true bush coffee!
+On most safaris we’ve been on, there’s been a stop for bush coffee halfway between your morning game drive.
+This gives you a chance to get out of the game viewer, stretch your legs, and wake up with fresh coffee and chatter.
+Ask your safari guide to bring some Amarula to enjoy a true bush coffee!

 10:30 – Rest Time

 Morning activities tend to last a few hours.
-You can expect to be out in the bush for 3+ hours depending on what you see.
-After you get back to the lodge you’ll have a chance to freshen up and relax before lunch.
+Depending on what you see, you can expect to be out in the bush for 3+ hours.
+After you get back to the lodge, you’ll have a chance to freshen up and relax before lunch.
 This is typically when I like to shower if it’s been super hot, read a book, walk around camp, or close my eyes for a bit.

 12:00 – Lunch

 Lunch on safari is often served at the lodge you are staying at.
-More often than not lunch is also a communal meal where you can enjoy the company of the other safari guests.
-Although we did have the awesome opportunity to have lunch on a solar-powered pontoon on the Kafue River (pictured above).
+More often than not, lunch is also a communal meal where you can enjoy the company of the other safari guests.
+However, we did have the awesome opportunity to have lunch on a solar-powered pontoon on the Kafue River (pictured above).

 13:00 – Rest Time

 After lunch is when you have free time to do whatever you want.
 Whether this means a quick workout, dip in the pool if there is one, or taking a proper nap is up to you.
-Rest times are enjoyable and really give you a chance to enjoy the camp you are staying at.
-I also typically need to rest for an hour or so after that 05:00 wake up.
+Rest times are enjoyable and allow you to enjoy the camp you are staying at.
+I also typically need to rest for an hour after 05:00 wake up.

 15:30 – Tea Time